NexaNode-dev/nexanode/CONTRIBUTING.md

 We're thrilled that you're interested in contributing to NexaNode!
 This document provides guidelines for contributions to ensure a smooth collaboration process and maintain the quality of the project.

-## Code of Conduct

-NexaNode adheres to a code of conduct that applies to all project participants.
-By contributing, you are expected to uphold this code.
-Please read [Code of Conduct](CODE_OF_CONDUCT.md) before proceeding.

 ## Getting Started

 Before making your contribution, please set up your development environment.
 The [Getting Started Guide](GETTING_STARTED.md) provides detailed instructions on how to clone the repository, install dependencies, and start developing.